 Its origins are college correspondence courses, whereby education materials were post-mailed to the student.
 The majority – if not all – of the course was learnt through the postal correspondence between the student and the educational institution.
 For history buffs, the first correspondence course was a shorthand system, taught over postcards.
 This initiative from the 1840’s was the brainchild of Sir Issac Pitman.
 The antecedent to Online Learning, the term Distance learning is sometimes applied to all degrees not taught on-campus.

-While most distance learning courses do have an online study component and include access to online learning materials, the key difference is that they often have workshops, summer schools or ‘residentials’ attached to the degree programme.
-As a result, a more suitable term for these types of degree courses is Blended Learning or Flexible Learning degrees.
+All Distance Learning courses have an online study component, with access to online learning materials.
+The key difference is that they also often include face-to-face workshops, summer schools or ‘residentials’ as part of the degree programme.
+As a result, a more suitable term for these types of courses is Part-time, Blended Learning or Flexible Learning degrees.

-This learning platform, commonly termed as a Virtual Learning Environment (VLE) allows for interactive learning tools such as discussion forums, group projects or online self-test quizzes to keep students both engaged in the content, as well as encourage interaction with their fellow peers.
-Given how much of today’s working environment requires facilitation through online correspondence, an Online MBA or Online Masters Degree is an excellent way to learn essential communication skills by proxy.
+The VLE acts as a communication medium and interactive learning tool.
+Discussion forums, group projects and quizzes keep students engaged and encourage peer interaction.
+Given how much of today’s working environment requires facilitation through online correspondence, this medium of study is an excellent way to learn essential communication skills by proxy.

 A common misconception with Online Learning courses is that students are not provided additional support or academic help to complete the degree.
 This is untrue as reputable universities provide UK tutor support to students undertaking the programme.
 These tutors are contactable via email or Skype when required.

 The Edinburgh Napier University Online MBA includes comprehensive tutorial support; a personal UK tutor offers advice regarding assessments, assignment feedback, answers questions etc., – no different to full-time students.